 Galderma was founded in 1981 as a joint venture between Nestlé and L’Oréal with the goal of establishing a pharmaceutical company exclusively focused on the field of dermatology.
-Today the company has nearly 4000 employees in 31 affiliates around the world with four manufacturing sites and the largest R&D facility dedicated exclusively to dermatology.
+Today the company has approximately 5 000 employees in 33 affiliates around the world with five manufacturing sites and the largest R&D facility dedicated exclusively to dermatology.
 Galderma’s important investments in research and development, extensive product portfolio, global presence and expertise in three key segments (prescription drugs, over-the-counter drugs and aesthetic and corrective solutions) have positioned the company as a leader in dermatology.

-Prescription dermatology represents the core of Galderma’s business.
+Prescription dermatology solutions represent the core of Galderma’s business.
 Galderma is seeking innovative new compounds to develop first-in-class or best-in-class products that provide therapeutic solutions to a wide variety of dermatological conditions.

 Disease targets include: